automated-assessment/nexus_monorepo/README.md

-## Nexus - RNG Marking Tool
+## Nexus - Configurable RNG Marking Tool
 _A detailed explanation of the code can be found in the main Nexus repo's [Wiki](https://github.kcl.ac.uk/sam/nexus/wiki)_

-Designed as a minimal example of a Tool to receive requests, and send a mark+feedback over the defined interfaces
+Designed as a minimal example of a Tool to receive requests, and send a mark+feedback over the defined interfaces, **and also provide configuration**

 ### Tech
 - Node.js (4.x)
   - Express (4.x)
+  - React.js for the config page
   - Written in ES6 using Babel with `stage-0` proposals enabled
   - _See `package.json` for full list of packages_